Omarrkhaled/RTC-Display-on-LCD/README.md

-# Real time clock Display-on-LCD
+# Real time clock display on LCD
 Displaying real time clock and date on an LCD

 ## Used hardware componenets